What’s Your Legacy?

 PACS Legacy Society

 If you have already included PACS in your will or estate plan, please consider joining our PACS Legacy Society so that we can thank you and recognize your generosity now and, with your permission, recognize you among our supporters.
 As a member, you are invited to participate closely with our organization through special opportunities to be briefed on our work, both in person and through written communications designed just for you.
-You can join the PACS Legacy Society simply by contacting Katie Linfoot, Development Coordinator, at (503) 252-8500 extension 130.
+You can join the PACS Legacy Society simply by contacting Katie Linfoot, Development Associate, at 503-252-8500 ext.
+1130.

 Considering a Legacy Gift?

 If you are thinking of PACS in your legacy and estate planning, know that we are grateful to you for considering us as the recipient of your generosity.
 We are available to meet with you to confidentially discuss your interest in legacy gift planning.
 As you make decisions, we would welcome the opportunity to provide your qualified tax advisor, attorney, and/or financial planner with the information they need to support your planning wishes.
-To set up a confidential appointment call Katie Linfoot, Development Coordinator, at (503) 252-8500 extension 130.
+To set up a confidential appointment call Katie Linfoot, Development Associate, at 503-252-8500 ext.
+1130.